Big Momma's Vocabulator

 (v. t.)
 To dam, as water; -- with up or back.

-(n.)
-A male child, from birth to the age of puberty; a lad; hence,
+• (n.)
+A male child, from birth to the age of puberty; a lad; hence, a son.

 (superl.)
 Reserved; coy; disinclined to familiar approach.